-Enhancing food security while contributing to mitigate climate change, preserving the natural resource bases and vital ecosystem services requires the transition to agricultural production systems that are more productive, use inputs more efficiently, have less variability along with greater stability in their outputs, and are more resilient to risks, shocks and long-term climate variability [1].
-(Kumar and Goh, 2000).
+Enhancing food security while contributing to mitigate climate change, preserving the natural resource bases and vital ecosystem services requires the transition to agricultural production systems that are more productive, use inputs more efficiently, have less variability along with greater stability in their outputs, and are more resilient to risks, shocks and long-term climate variability.
 Increasing concern over the effects of climate change on water resources requires that water should be used more effectively in irrigated agriculture to increase and sustain productivity.
-In crop production, instead of achieving maximum yield from a unit area by full irrigation, water productivity can be optimized within the concept of deficit irrigation [2, 3].
-(Fereres and Soriano, 2007 and Geerts and Raes, 2009).
+In crop production, instead of achieving maximum yield from a unit area by full irrigation, water productivity can be optimized within the concept of deficit irrigation (Fereres and Soriano, 2007 and Geerts and Raes, 2009).

-Soil productivity can be enhanced through the utilization of chemical fertilizers as well as organic materials.
-Although chemical fertilizers are very effective in increasing yield, they may cause some problems such as degradation of soil structure, pollution of surface and groundwater, increasing global warming potential, and a very high investment which may make the system unsustainable.
-Composting agricultural residues led to reduce global warming potential by reducing use of agricultural chemicals and mineral fertilizers leading to reduce greenhouse gas emissions.
-Sequestration of carbon (C) in the soil acts as a carbon sink also reducing global warming potential.
-However, disposal of rice residues by burning is often criticized for accelerating losses of soil organic matter and nutrients, increasing C emissions, causing intense air pollution, and reducing soil microbial activity [1, 4].
-(Kumar and Goh, 2000 and Ebid et al., 2008).
+Composting agricultural residues led to reduce global warming potential by reducing use of agricultural chemicals and fertilizers leading to reduce greenhouse gas emissions.
+Sequestration of carbon in the soil acts as a carbon sink also reducing global warming potential.
+However, disposal of rice residues by burning is often criticized for accelerating losses of soil organic matter and nutrients, increasing C emissions, causing intense air pollution, and reducing soil microbial activity (Kumar and Goh, 2000 and Ebid et al., 2008).

-Cabbage is one of the most important leafy vegetables in Egypt as it is flavor and lovely from most Egyptian people.
+Cabbage is one of the most important leafy vegetables in Egypt.
 Cabbage production is affected by different factors such as irrigation and soil fertility.
 It is a vegetable that requires high N input and frequent irrigation to enhance yield.
 Also, it has a shallow root system, which limits its ability to take water and nutrients from the deeper soil profile (Wien and Wurr, 1997 and Ibrahim et al., 2011).

 Irrigation should be managed concurrently to maximize yield, quality and irrigation efficiency for cabbage (McKeown et al., 2010).
 Increasing the water application increased significantly cabbage head diameter, head weight, leaf weight and marketable yield (Parmar et al., 1999; Al-Rawahy et al. 2004 and McKeown et al., 2010).

-In addition, maintenance of sufficient levels of organic matter in the soil is prerequisite for sustainable and high production of cabbage (Yamazaki and Roppongi, 1998).
-Using organic fertilizers improved chemical, physical and biological properties of the soil and reduced pollution.
-Addition of mineral N, P and K fertilizers into compost could further increase the Chinese cabbage yield (Wei and Liu, 2005).
-Also, vermicomposting could contribute in mitigating CO2 emission, save the essential nutrients and energy via recycling the urban organic wastes to vermicompost.
+Maintenance of sufficient levels of organic matter in the soil is prerequisite for sustainable and high production of cabbage (Yamazaki and Roppongi, 1998).
+Using organic fertilizers improved chemical, physical and biological properties of the soil, increased its water holding capacity and reduced pollution.
+Addition of mineral NPK fertilizers into compost could further increase the Chinese cabbage yield (Wei and Liu, 2005).
+Also, vermicomposting could contribute in mitigate CO2 emission, save the essential nutrients and energy via recycling the urban organic wastes to vermicompost.
 The physical and chemical properties of soil were also affected by vermicompost (Sallaku et al., 2009 and Abul-Soud et al., 2014).

 For sustainable agriculture production, increasing the water use efficiency and reuse of the agricultural residues play a vital role concerning under climate change impacts (water shortage, high temperature, high evapotranspiration, extreme weather events etc...).
-Thus, the main objectives of this study were to investigate the effects of different organic fertilizers and irrigation water levels on some soil chemical characteristics and growth, yield and water use efficiency of cabbage compared to use of mineral fertilizers.
+Thus, the main objectives of this study are to investigate the effects of different organic fertilizers and irrigation water levels on some soil chemical characteristics and growth, yield and water use efficiency of cabbage compared to use of mineral fertilizers.